cosmos/mainnet/README.md

 ### Governance Module

 - `"min_deposit": 512atom`.
 The minimum deposit to bring a proposal up for a vote is 512 Atoms.
 Because the price of Atoms is uncertain at launch we tried to pick a value that was high enough to prevent spam proposals, while not being too expensive.
 As a note, the proposer doesn't have to provide the deposit.
 It can be crowd-funded.
-Also successful proposals refund the deposit.
+Proposals which pass refund all deposits.
 - `"max_deposit_period": "1209600000000000"`.
 The duration in which a proposal can collect deposits is 14 days.
 We tried to choose this value to be long enough for a proposal to have time to gain support from the community.
 - `"voting_period": "1209600000000000"`.
 The duration in which a proposal can be voted upon is 14 days.
 We wanted a voting period long enough that all staked Atom holders had time to participate.
 - `"quorum": "0.4"`.
 A minimum quorum of 40% of bonded stake must vote on a proposal in order for it to be considered for passage.
 This is to ensure that proposals don't pass that have support from only a small segment of the community.